-If you are not satisfied with the in-network dentist you selected, you may select another dentist from the directory.
-To change your dentist, you must contact the DPA customer service department toll free at (888) 679-8928 [TTY: 711].
+If you are not satisfied with the dentist you selected, or are currently seeing, you may select another dentist of your choice.
+You are not required to contact customer service to change your dentist.
+However, if you need help selecting another in-network dentist, simply contact the DPA customer service department toll free at (888) 679-8928 [TTY: 711].